kbirk/gltf-viewer/README.md

 gulp
 ```

-The server will serve any gltf files found in the `webapp/models` directory.
+Set your browser to `http://localhost:8080`.
+The application will serve any gltf files found in the `webapp/models` directory.

 ## To-Do